smart-on-fhir/fhir-bulk-data-docs/export.md

 - A body containing a json object providing metadata and links to the generated bulk data files.

   Required Fields:
-  - ```transactionTime``` - a FHIR instant type that indicates the server's time when the query is completed.
-No resources that have a modified data after this instant should be in the response.
+  - ```transactionTime``` - a FHIR instant type that indicates the server's time when the query is run.
+The response SHOULD NOT include any resources modified after this instant, and SHALL include any matching resources modified up to (and including) this instant.
+Note: to properly meet these constraints, a FHIR Server might need to wait for any pending transactions to resolve in its database, before starting the export process.
   - ```request``` - the full url of the original bulk data kick-off request
   - ```requiresAccessToken``` - boolean value indicating whether downloading the generated files will require an authentication token.
 Note: This may be false in the case of signed S3 urls or an internal file server within an organization's firewall.
   - ```output``` - array of bulk data file items with one entry for each generated file.
 Note: If no data is returned from the kick-off request, the server should return an empty array.